toolateralus/VM/lemur-vdk/computer.utils/home/tutorials/game.md

 now, if you've followed correctly, you should be able to save up your xaml & .xaml.js file, and run your App.
 You should see 5 pretty tiny triangles or rectangles (whatever primitive you used) in the bottom left.
 Epic!

-Now, you can just add whatever you want during your render loop to create your game logic.
+Now, you can just add whatever you want during your Rendering loop to create your game logic.

 ### Profiling